View from ‘the steading’ campsite at the Hirsel.

 The Simple but Sweet site is available at the introductory cost of £35 per night for two persons.
-Extra single air mattresses cost £5/night per mattress.
+Extra equipment is available at reasonable rates.
 Payment is on arrival.
-Check in is after 3pm (If you will arrive early or late, please let us know, luggage drop off is possible).
+Check in is after 3pm (Earlier or later arrivals, or early luggage drop offs are possible).
 Check out is 11am, but is also flexible, depending on our schedule of bookings.

-Book your 1-3 night stay with us by email: email@example.com.
+Book your 2019 1-3 night stay at Simple but Sweet with us by email: email@example.com.
 Telephone inquiries are welcome (0798.566.1682), but, as you might catch us in the field when you call, must be followed up by a booking email to ensure your stay.